dcaribou/transfermarkt-datasets/README.md

 4. Start modifying assets or creating new ones in the dbt project.
 You can use `make prepare_local` to run and test your changes.
 5. If it's all looking good, create a pull request with your changes :rocket:

-> ℹ️ In case you face any issue following the instructions above or just if you have questions in general you may
+> ℹ️ In case you face any issue following the instructions above or just if you have questions in general you may [get in touch](#contributing-pray)
-> - check past [Issues](https://github.com/dcaribou/transfermarkt-datasets/issues?q=is%3Aissue) for similar problems or open a new one
-> - check past [Discussions](https://github.com/dcaribou/transfermarkt-datasets/discussions) for similar problems or open a new one